okta/workflows-templates/README.md

 *   Use following directory structure to organize workflow.flopack, workflow.json and connector.json workflows/ &lt;my_shared_workflow>/ workflow.json workflow.flopack README,md
 *   Create a new folder under the following directory.
 Place the three files (readme, workflow.json, and workflow.flopack) into this new folder.
     *   [https://github.com/okta/workflows-templates/workflows](https://github.com/okta/workflows-templates/tree/master/workflows)/[your new folder]

+#### Guideline on file/folder structure before submitting Workflow Template

+*   Folder name needs to be lower case and separated with underscore (regex: ^[a-z0-9_]{2,50}$ e.g create_report_google_sheets).
+*   Each published file (mentioned below) in workflow folder needs to be in lower case.
+    *   readme.md
+    *   workflow.flopack
+    *   workflow.json
+*   Files such as workflow.flopack and workflow.json needs to have valid JSON structure.
+*   Workflow name needs to have matching folder name.
+*   Workflow name has a limit of 50 characters.
+*   Workflow should have valid connector names which are referenced in connectors.json file
+*   Verify if video and documentation links in workflow.flopack file refers to same folder structure

+#### How to SKIP CI process

+*   Add [skip ci] or [ci skip] in commit message in case blocked by CI.
+Although, this is not recommended but if build is queued for longer time or need to merge template due to urgent fixes, it is probably OK to do so.